April Steiner Bennett: Personal life

-In 2002, April was a competitor on Fear Factor.

-As of 2021 Bennett was living in Fayetteville.

 Sporting career

 She was Jessie Graff's idol in university, and competitor at collegiate pole vault meets.

 She won the silver medal at the 2007 Pan Am Games in pole vault representing USA.

 She finished 8th at the 2008 Beijing Summer Olympics in pole vault represented USA.

 Inspired by Jessie Graff's performance in American Ninja Warrior, she competed at the Los Angeles Qualifier, in the 2017 season 9 season opener.
 She competed with the nickname "Vault Chick".